Monthly · ISM via Perplexity

 Make your call.
 We'll score it when the next release drops.

-A reading of 54.0 signals solid expansion in the services sector, which accounts for roughly 70% of U.S. GDP, suggesting underlying economic momentum remains intact heading into mid-2026.
-As a leading indicator with a 3–6 month horizon, this level implies continued consumer spending resilience and labor demand in service-oriented industries through Q3 2026.
-Sustained readings above 50 historically correlate with positive employment trends and moderate GDP growth, reducing near-term recession risk.
+A reading of 54.0 signals solid expansion in the services sector, which accounts for roughly 70% of U.S. GDP, suggesting underlying economic momentum remains intact heading into late 2026.
+As a leading indicator with a 3–6 month horizon, this level is consistent with sustained consumer spending and business activity through the fourth quarter.
+The stable trend reduces the risk of a sudden growth deceleration, supporting a soft-landing narrative for the broader economy.

 Powered by Claude